 Stage Of Development #3 Purpose: Initiative Vs. Guilt (4–5 Years)

-In Erikson’s stage “Purpose: Initiative vs. Guilt”, the child’s significant relationships broaden to include all family members and his/her explorative nature expands to learning things like riding a bike, playing with other children, planning play activities, and leading and following in play.
+In Erikson’s theory of development, in this stage “Purpose: Initiative vs. Guilt”, the child’s significant relationships broaden to include all family members and their explorative nature expands to learning things like riding a bike, playing with other children, planning play activities, and leading and following in play.
 The child will ask many questions.
 Here the question is, “Is it okay for me to do, move, and act?”
-If a child is made to feel like a nuisance or is overcorrected, he may develop a sense of guilt that cripples initiative in later stages.
+If a child is made to feel like a nuisance or is overcorrected, they may develop a sense of guilt that cripples initiative in later psychological development stages.
 However, if parents encourage a healthy balance between confidence (initiative) and self-control, the child is prepared to live life with a sense of purpose.

 Stage Of Development #4 Competence: Industry Vs. Inferiority (5–12 Years)

 During this time, the child enters the school years and their significant relationships expand to include neighbors, school classmates, and teachers.
 The child is asking, “Can I make it in the world of people and things?”
 Now, children enter a stage of production—they complete assignments, participate in sports, or learn a musical instrument.
 They develop either a sense of self-confidence (I can do this) or a sense of failure and inferiority.
 Parents and teachers carry an important role of instilling a healthy balance between inferiority and overconfidence.
 This is called the virtue of competence.

 Stage Of Development #5 Fidelity: Identity Vs. Role Confusion (13–19 Years)